-The Board established the ESG Committee in 2022.
-This Committee, on behalf of the Board, has responsibility for oversight of the Group's progress toward achieving its DE&I objectives.
+The ESG Committee, on behalf of the Board, has responsibility for oversight of the Group's progress toward achieving its DE&I objectives.

 The Board, through the ESG Committee, continues to have a focus on achieving a balanced representation of women in senior roles and on the Board.
-The Group's total number of employees on 30 June 2022 was 2,845 of which 39% were female.
+The Group's total number of employees on 30 June 2023 was 2,491 of which 39.1% were female, up from 38.6% at 30 June 2022.
 Women are represented in leadership, management, professional and support roles across all departments.
-As part of the Remuneration Framework Project in 2021 we classified roles across the global business and established our diversity profile of women in leadership roles as our baseline from which we can track improvements going forward.
-During FY2022 we saw increases of between 1% and 4% for women in leadership, management and professional roles.
+As part of the 2021 remuneration framework project, we classified roles across the global business and established our diversity profile of women in leadership roles as our baseline from which we can track improvements going forward.
+During FY2023 we saw a total increase of women in the business and women in leadership at the Executive level but a slight reduction (1%) at the management and professional level.

-At 30 June 2022, there were:
+At 30 June 2023:

-- three female Board members, representing 50% of Non-Executive Directors; and - two female members of the seven person leadership team which reports directly to the Chief Executive Officer (28.6%), up from 1 out of 6 at 30 June 2021.
+- three of seven Non-Executive Directors were female (43%); and - there were three female members on the eight person executive leadership team which reports directly to the Chief Executive Officer (38%).